podaac/token-dispenser/README.md

 Since launchpad tokens expire after 3600 seconds (1 hour), setting minimum_alive_secs close to 0 will cause frequent token refreshes, potentially overloading the launchpad application.

-## CLIENT_EXPIRATION_TIME
-The CLIENT_EXPIRATION_TIME Terraform variable specifies the number of seconds until a cached entry is permanently removed from DynamoDB due to inactivity.
-This variable helps maintain a clean and uncluttered persistent layer (DynamoDB) by removing stale entries.
 #
 #  Installation
 The installation steps involved